pseudorandumb/challenge-earthquakes/README.md

 ```
 Usage
 -----
 Database is used to store and query data.
+The DB source can be changed in db/config.yml.
 To run the postgres in the foreground:
 ```
 postgres -D /usr/local/var/postgres